Skip Navigation

 Please note:

 • All immunization records submitted to Public Health are reviewed and processed by staff.
-We are currently prioritizing records submitted for secondary students born 2007 to 2010.
+We are currently prioritizing records submitted for students born in 2011, 2012 and 2017.

-• Secondary students and/or parents/guardians are encouraged to login to Immunization Connect Ontario (ICON) to verify the online record has been updated and to make sure no additional vaccines are required.
+• Parents/guardians are encouraged to login to Immunization Connect Ontario (ICON) to verify the online record has been updated and to make sure no additional vaccines are required.

 • Please continue to submit your records to Public Health.